Chelsea Flower Show blooms defy drought and gloom

 "It's fantastic that they try, particularly with the installations, where they have to bring out how beautiful it is naturally.
 It sends a chill down my spine," Gervais said.

-Chelsea Flower Show, which is organised by the Royal Horticultural Society (www.rhs.org.uk) runs from May 22-26.
+Chelsea Flower Show, which is organized by the Royal Horticultural Society (www.rhs.org.uk) runs from May 22-26.

 (Reporting by Amanda Cooper, editing by Paul Casciato)